 Lodz Philharmonic is most often the stage for the concerts of the Lodz Philharmonic Orchestra.
 Groups from other Polish cities and from abroad are also invited, among them being Deutsche Symphony Orchester Berlin, Shanghai Symphony Orchestra, The Orchestra of the XVIII Century, Concerto Italiano, and others.

-The current building of the Artur Rubinstein Lodz Philharmonic was designed by the Cracow-based designer, Romuald Loegler, and is undeniably one of the most modern buildings of this type in Poland.
-Put in use in 2004, made of concrete, wood, glass, and stone, with a total area of over 4 thousand m2, the building has two modern concert halls which can seat over 750 spectators.
+The current building of the Artur Rubinstein Lodz Philharmonic was designed by the Cracow-based designer, Romuald Loegler, and when built it was the most modern buildings of this type in Poland.
+Put in use in 2004, made of concrete, wood, glass, and stone, with a total area of over 4 thousand m2, the building has two concert halls which can seat over 750 spectators.